How are dividends taxed in Canada?

-How are dividends taxed in Canada?
-In short, taxpayers who hold Canadian income-producing stocks as part of their dividend stock strategy can be eligible for the dividend tax credit in Canada.
-This means that dividend income will be taxed at a lower rate than the same amount of interest income.
+In short, taxpayers who hold Canadian income-producing stocks as part of their dividend stocks strategy can be eligible for the dividend tax credit in Canada.
+This means that dividend income will be taxed at a lower dividend tax rate than the same amount of interest income.

-Investors in the highest tax bracket pay tax of 39% on dividends, compared to about 53% on interest income.
+Investors in the highest tax bracket pay a dividend tax rate of 39% on dividends, compared to about 53% on interest income.
 That’s a key reason, why we continue to advise our subscribers to focus on developing a dividend stock strategy.
 It’s also important to note that investors in the highest tax bracket pay tax on capital gains at a rate of roughly 27%.

 As mentioned, Canadian taxpayers who hold Canadian dividend stocks get a special bonus.
 Their dividends can be eligible for the dividend tax credit in Canada.
-This dividend tax credit—available on dividends paid on Canadian stocks held outside of an RRSP, RRIF or TFSA—will cut your effective tax rate.
+This dividend tax credit—available on dividends paid on Canadian stocks held outside of an RRSP, RRIF or TFSA—will cut your effective dividend tax rate.

 That’s a bit more than capital gains, which offer tax-advantaged income as well.
 On that same $1,000 in income, you will only pay $270 in capital gains taxes.